 If you prefer Western-style beds and larger rooms, many modern hotels in Kyoto cater to families with extra amenities.

-🔹 Top Picks:
+🔹 Top Picks

-- Daiwa Roynet Hotel Kyoto Ekimae – A great mid-range option with spacious rooms.
+Daiwa Roynet Hotel Kyoto Ekimae

 🚨 Pro Tip: Kyoto has fewer high-rise hotels than Tokyo, so rooms may be smaller.
 Look for family rooms when booking.